cgarbin/cgarbin.github.io/_posts/2021-04-25-shap-experiments-image-classification.md

 The choice of baseline images can significantly affect the SHAP results (the results of any method that relies on baseline images, to be precise), as demonstrated in [Visualizing the Impact of Feature Attribution Baseline](https://distill.pub/2020/attribution-baselines/).

-In the experiments we conducted here we used a relatively small set of images for the baseline and we didn't attempt to get an equal distribution of the digits in that baseline (other than a simple manual check of distributions - see the notebook) {% marginnote 'sd-rq3' "**RESEARCH QUESTION 3**: Would a larger number of baseline images, with equal distribution of digits, significantly affect the results?
-More generically, what is a reasonable number of baseline images to start trusting the results?" %}.
+In the experiments we conducted here we used a relatively small set of images for the baseline and we didn't attempt to get an equal distribution of the digits in that baseline (other than a simple manual check of distributions - see the notebook).

+ **RESEARCH QUESTION 3**: Would a larger number of baseline images, with equal distribution of digits, significantly affect the results?
+More generically, what is a reasonable number of baseline images to start trusting the results?

 ## Code